 Students are expected to attend all class meetings.
 Regular class attendance is an integral component in achieving satisfactory grades.
-When a student has been absent or expects to be absent from class, he/she should call or email the faculty member teaching the course to advise him/her of the reason for the absence.
+When a student has been absent or expects to be absent from class, the student should call or email the faculty member teaching the course to advise the student of the reason for the absence.